starlocke/team-lambda-soen-6011/src/skill-pages/computing-foundations/RESTful-API-Programming.md

 ## Skill Self-Assessment (My Skill Score (1 – 10) and Reasons for Self-Assigned Score)

-### 8/10
+Self-assigned Score - **9/10**

 **Reasons for this self-assigned score:**
 I have worked in the capacity of a software engineer with most of my tasks centred around the development of RESTful APIs for about one and a half years.
 In this time, I've worked through the previously mentioned activities and have been actively involved in the production of the aforementioned artifacts.
-Given that I've worked through a transition process to break a monolith into microservices to enhance maintainability and separation of concerns as prescribed by the concepts of Service-Oriented Architecture, I've also observed the benefits that come with the use of lighter RESTful APIs instead of highly coupled monoliths.
+Given that I've worked through a transition process to break a monolith into microservices[14] to enhance maintainability and separation of concerns as prescribed by the concepts of Service-Oriented Architecture, I've also observed the benefits that come with the use of lighter RESTful APIs instead of highly coupled monoliths.

 Nevertheless, it is a long way before I can deem myself an expert and in the context of today's ever so rapidly evolving software engineering world where problems are solved nearly as fast as they are created, it has become imperative that I, as a software engineer, adapt to these evolutions.

 ## References

-...
+1. Hilbert, M. and Lopez, P., 2011.
+The World's Technological Capacity to Store, Communicate, and Compute Information.
+Science, 332(6025), pp.60-65.

+2. Cs.lmu.edu.
+2020.
+Paradigms. [online] Available at: <https://cs.lmu.edu/~ray/notes/paradigms/> [Accessed 9 August 2020].

+3. Dingsøyr, T., Nerur, S., Balijepally, V. and Moe, N., 2012.
+A decade of agile methodologies: Towards explaining agile software development.
+Journal of Systems and Software, 85(6), pp.1213-1221.

+4. The ReadMe Blog.
+2020.
+The History Of REST Apis. [online] Available at: <https://blog.readme.com/the-history-of-rest-apis/> [Accessed 9 August 2020].

+5. Fielding, R., 2020.
+Fielding Dissertation: CHAPTER 5: Representational State Transfer (REST). [online] Ics.uci.edu.
+Available at: <https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm> [Accessed 9 August 2020].

+6. martinfowler.com.
+2020.
+Richardson Maturity Model. [online] Available at: <https://martinfowler.com/articles/richardsonMaturityModel.html> [Accessed 9 August 2020].

+7. Karl, Z., vahab, r., Hegde, H., Gentile, V., Wilson, S., Johnson, E., Ali, A., Godse, P., Kobbanna, S., Kumar, P., Brihan, S. and Patil, S., 2020.
+REST Architectural Constraints - REST API Tutorial. [online] Restfulapi.net.
+Available at: <https://restfulapi.net/rest-architectural-constraints/> [Accessed 9 August 2020].

+8. Lane, K., 2020.
+API Evangelist | What Is An API Contract?. [online] API Evangelist.
+Available at: <https://apievangelist.com/2019/07/15/what-is-an-api-contract/> [Accessed 9 August 2020].

+9. Medium.
+2020.
+REST: Good Practices For API Design. [online] Available at: <https://medium.com/hashmapinc/rest-good-practices-for-api-design-881439796dc9> [Accessed 9 August 2020].

+10. W3.org.
+2020.
+HTTP/1.1: Status Code Definitions. [online] Available at: <https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html> [Accessed 9 August 2020].

+11. En.wikipedia.org.
+2020.
+Allegrograph. [online] Available at: <https://en.wikipedia.org/wiki/AllegroGraph> [Accessed 9 August 2020].

+12. Sisense.
+2020.
+REST API Testing Strategy: What Exactly Should You Test?
+L Sisense. [online] Available at: <https://www.sisense.com/blog/rest-api-testing-strategy-what-exactly-should-you-test/> [Accessed 9 August 2020].

+13. Documenting APIs.
+2020.
+Documenting Apis: A Guide For Technical Writers And Engineers. [online] Available at: <https://idratherbewriting.com/learnapidoc/> [Accessed 9 August 2020].

+14. Escobar, D., Cardenas, D., Amarillo, R., Castro, E., Garces, K., Parra, C. and Casallas, R., 2016.
+Towards the understanding and evolution of monolithic applications as microservices.
+2016 XLII Latin American Computing Conference (CLEI),.

+15. En.wikipedia.org.
+2020.
+Dreyfus Model Of Skill Acquisition. [online] Available at: <https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition> [Accessed 9 August 2020].